Developing & Selecting your Research Question or Thesis

 - Research is a process.
 As you work to develop your thesis statement you may find you need to broader or narrow your topic.
 This is normal.

-- Try writing your a question or statement that describes your topics.
+- Try writing your topic as a question or hypothesis.
 For example:

-- The bank bailouts didn't help the U.S. economy.
+- Bank bailouts do/do not help the U.S. economy.

 - Use these keywords and phrases to explore ScholarOneSearch and the various databases here at Snell Library.